amirj/recsys_eval/README.md

 # How Sensitive is Recommendation Systems' Offline Evaluation to Popularity

-This is the implementation of the following paper (submitted):
+This is the implementation of the following paper:

 ```
 @InProceedings{recsys_eval19,